 CUBES PRODUCED BY ICEMAKER ARE TOO SMALL

-Check if Then Smaller cube size level is selected.
+Smaller cube size level is selected.
 Select larger cube size using cube size selector.
 Water shutoff valve connecting refrigerator to water line may be clogged.
 Call a plumber to clear the valve.

 THE DOORS ARE DIFFICULT TO OPEN